In 1998, “Ain't That Just The Way” by Lutricia McNeal peaked at number 63 on the U.S. pop singles chart.

 In 1998, “Too Much” by Spice Girls peaked at number 9 on the U.S. pop singles chart.

-In 1959, “Wicked Ruby” by Danny Zella And His Zell Rocks peaked at number 71 on the U.S. pop singles chart.
+In 1959, “Wicked Ruby” by Danny Zella and His Zell Rocks peaked at number 71 on the U.S. pop singles chart.

 In 1987, “Will You Still Love Me?” by Chicago peaked at number 3 on the U.S. pop singles chart.

-In 1976, “50 Ways To Leave Your Lover” by Paul Simon peaked at number 7 on the Canada pop singles chart.
+In 1976, ✪✪ “Nursery Rhymes” by People's Choice peaked at number 93 on the U.S. pop singles chart.

 In 1970, “Baby Take Me In Your Arms” by Jefferson peaked at number 14 on the Canada pop singles chart.